Halide 19.0.0

 911

-912/** Return the hyperbolic arccosine of a floating-point expression.
+912/** Return the hyperbolic cosine of a floating-point expression.
+If

 916

-917/** Return the hyperbolic tangent of a floating-point expression.
-If
+917/** Return the hyperbolic arccosine of a floating-point expression.

 921

-922/** Return the hyperbolic arctangent of a floating-point expression.
+922/** Return the hyperbolic tangent of a floating-point expression.
+If

 926

-927/** Return the square root of a floating-point expression.
-If the
+927/** Return the hyperbolic arctangent of a floating-point expression.

 931

-932/** Return the square root of the sum of the squares of two
+932/** Return the square root of a floating-point expression.
+If the

 936